skywardmc/drill/README.md

 ## 🐛 Reporting Issues

 Experiencing bugs, crashes, or other issues?
-Feel free to open an issue on the [issue tracker](https://github.com/intergrav/Additive/issues).
-Sometimes this may be an issue with Adrenaline and not Additive itself, so I will move the issue accordingly if needed.
+Feel free to open an issue on the [issue tracker](https://github.com/skywardmc/drill/issues).
+Sometimes this may be an issue with Additive/Adrenaline and not Drill itself, so I will move the issue accordingly if needed.

 ## ❓ Frequently Asked Questions

-For a few frequently asked questions, please visit the [wiki](https://github.com/intergrav/Additive/wiki).
+For a few frequently asked questions, please visit the [Additive wiki](https://github.com/intergrav/Additive/wiki).
 It also has a few other helpful resources that I suggest you read, such as troubleshooting info and more :)

 ## 🍉 Sponsor
 Need a fast, reliable Minecraft server?
 Use the code `devin` for 25% off your first month of any server from Bisect Hosting, supporting him in the process.
 Click this banner for more information.
 You can also setup his server-side performance pack called [Adrenaserver](https://modrinth.com/modpack/adrenaserver) to improve your server's optimization while still allowing vanilla clients to join.

 [![Bisect Hosting Image](https://www.bisecthosting.com/partners/custom-banners/444cf491-d49c-4b9a-8b2d-250593122b7e.webp)](https://www.bisecthosting.com/devin)

-> *This description was copied from the [Modrinth page](https://modrinth.com/modpack/additive).
+> *This description was copied from the [Modrinth page](https://modrinth.com/modpack/drill).
 It may not be formatted correctly.*